 Surgery can be done to repair a vaginal prolapse.
 Surgery can be done which spares the uterus and helps suspend the uterus within the pelvis.
 If no childbearing is desired, you need to have a hysterectomy to repair the prolapse.
 This is the only good treatment for severe vaginal prolapse.

 If you have suffered physically, mentally or financially, you should consider making an accident compensation claim.
-For free telephone advice from specialist personal injury solicitors just call the helpline.
-Our lawyers will assess the strength of your claim and will advise you on your potential award of compensation without any further obligation.
+For telephone advice at no cost from specialist personal injury solicitors just call the helpline.
+Our uterine prolapse solicitors will assess the strength of your claim and will advise you on your potential award of compensation without any further obligation.